 What is Sudangrass?

-Sudangrass (Sorghum bicolor) may grow from 4 to 7 feet in height and is grown as pasture, green manure, hay or silage.
+Sudangrass (Sorghum bicolor) may grow from 4 to 7 feet (1-2 m.) in height and is grown as pasture, green manure, hay, or silage.
 When it is hybridized with sorghum, the plants are slightly smaller and easier to manage with superior high heat tolerance.
-In addition, sorghum sudangrass care is minimal, as seed needs little moisture to germinate and seedlings thrive in heat and low water regions.
+In addition, sorghum sudangrass care is minimal, as the seed needs little moisture to germinate, and the seedlings thrive in heat and low water regions.

 How to Grow Sudangrass

-Correct time of planting is important if harvesting the entire plant, such as in the case of sudangrass cover crops.
+The correct timing of planting is important if harvesting the entire plant, such as in the case of sudangrass cover crops.
 Till young plants under only as older plants create clumps that can be difficult to break down.
-Crops that are mowed for hay can be cut at 4 to 7 inches to allow for recovery and another harvest.
+Crops that are mowed for hay can be cut at 4 to 7 inches (10-18 cm.) to allow for recovery and another harvest.

 Management of Sorghum Sudangrass

-The plant must be harvested at the vegetative stage, as it contains as much protein as mature alfalfa and can be harvested at least one more time, producing more usable product.
-Mow when plants are 20 to 30 inches tall, leaving 6 inches of stubble.
+The plant must be harvested at the vegetative stage, as it contains as much protein as mature alfalfa and can be harvested at least one more time, producing more usable products.
+Mow when plants are 20 to 30 inches (51-76 cm.) tall, leaving 6 inches (15 cm.) of stubble.